 Before completing this document, it may be helpful to fill out the Advance Care Planning Guide.
 This guide is a worksheet that will help you think about various health care decisions you may need to make in the future.
 The questions you answer on this worksheet will inform how you fill out your advance directive.

-This living will form is easy to understand and comes in 23 languages as well as Braille.
-Five Wishes® gives you the opportunity to choose your wishes and allows you to cross out those you do not want by giving clear instructions to follow.
+This living will form is easy to understand and comes in English and Spanish.
+Making Choices Michigan® gives you the opportunity to choose your wishes and allows you to cross out those you do not want by giving clear instructions to follow.